9 Cinematography II

 If the distinction is still feeling unclear, do not fret: it vexes even veteran film viewers.
 It will get easier, I promise.
 And this short video will help drill down on some of the crucial things to keep an eye out for:

-Perhaps not surprisingly, many cinematographers combine the effect of the dolly with the impact of the zoom for what is called a zoom dolly (or dolly zoom) shot—although it can feel very different based on whether the camera is moving in or out and whether the lens is zooming in or out.
+Perhaps not surprisingly, many cinematographers combine the effect of the dolly with the impact of the zoom for what is called a zoom dolly (or dolly zoom) shot—although it can feel very different based on whether the camera is moving in or out at the same time the lens is zooming in or out.
 Probably the most famous and influential version of the zoom-dolly is found in Alfred Hitchcock’s Vertigo (1958), where his cinematographer, Robert Burks, figured out a way to reproduce on screen the subjective experience of our protagonist’s severe pathological fear of heights as he climbs the stairs of a mission bell tower:

 While there are earlier versions of this technique, this one was so influential that it became known as the “vertigo shot,” produced when you dolly while zooming in the opposite direction.
 In the clip above it allows us to experience a sense of the debilitating condition that has grounded the career of our protagonist, a former San Francisco cop, and which is here being used against him as part of a complex conspiracy.